 Now, add all the liquids and seasonings to the pot: water, stock, tomatoes, oregano, and a big sprinkle of salt.
 Cover the pot and let the mixture come to a boil - five minutes or so.

 When the liquid is boiling, uncover the pot and add the pasta to the soup.
 Cover the pot again and reduce the heat to medium.
 Let the pasta cook for 10-15 minutes until it's tender but not mushy.
 This part might take more or less time depending on what kind of pasta you use.

 When the pasta is tender, add the green beans and let the soup simmer for 5-10 minutes more, uncovered, until the green beans are just cooked but not mushy.
 Taste the soup and add more salt to your preference - I added several good pinches here.

 And that's it!
-Minestrone, done and done.
+Easy minestrone soup, done and done.
 Cooking the pasta in the soup thickens it just slightly and gives a wonderful texture to the soup.
 This also means that if the soup sits for awhile the pasta may be come mushy, so feel free to cook the pasta separately and stir it in at the end, OR cook the soup all the way up to the pasta-adding step earlier in the day and then cook the pasta in the soup right before you'd like to eat.

 I'm a huge fan of tomato-based soups, they're of course lighter than creamy soups but also balance so well with heavier ingredients like the beef and noodles.
-I serve this exactly like it is, but some fresh herbs, green onion, or even cheese on top wouldn't kill anyone.
+I serve this minestrone pasta exactly like it is, but some fresh herbs, green onion, or even cheese on top wouldn't kill anyone.